syncfusion-content/winui-docs/winui/Avatar-view/customization.md

 ![WinUI AvatarView control with custom background](avatarview_images/winui_double_character_initialstype_avatarview.png)

-### Gradients
+## Gradients

-You can use the `LinearGradientBrush` in the `Background` property to specify a range of colors for your AvatarView, as shown in the following code example.
+You can use the `LinearGradientBrush` or `RadialGradientBrush` in the `Background` property to specify a range of colors for your AvatarView, as shown in the following code example.

 {% tabs %}
 {% highlight xaml %}